BrianNTang/DamperDynamometer/README.md

 Having to deduce whether the issue is a mechanical problem, electrical problem, or software problem and figuring out how to fix that problem became the main bulk of the project.
-The collection of considering how the electronics measures the mechanics and how the software translates the electrical signals into a digital form was proved to be just rewarding as it was difficult.
+The collection of considering how the electronics measures the mechanics and how the firmware digitizes the electrical signals proved to be just rewarding as it was difficult.

-One core issue I found near the end of the project was that the load cell was rated to measure 2000 lb when the maximum force expected to be seen was 330 lb.
+One core issue I found towards the end of the project was that the load cell was rated to measure 2000 lb when the maximum force expected to be seen was 330 lb.
 Since I was trying to accurately read less than 16.5% of the load cell's resolution, I was not getting the resolution desired for the project even with the strain gauge amplifier.

 Another core issue I found was that the 24-bit analog-to-digital converter that I outfitted on the Arduino microcontroller was the main performance bottleneck as it took several hundred clock cycles to translate one analog signal to a digital value.